arunkpv/vsd-hdp/docs/Day_14.md

     * Include the SPICE models for sky130 short-channel PMOS and NMOS.
     * Change the PMOS and NMOS model names to match the ones in the included model files - `pshort_model.0, nshort_model.0`.

-### Lab: Create a SPICE deck to run a simple transient simulation using ngspice
+### LAB: Create a SPICE deck to run a simple transient simulation using ngspice
   * Modify the spice file to run a sample transient simulation using ngspice:
     * Add VDD and GND:
       ```